Ashley-P/mytui/Documentation.md

     user created widgets to be a child to.

     alloc_ci_array() returns a pointer to an array of CHAR_INFO structs.

-    tui_handle_input() handles all the events for the program.

-    frame_mouse_event() handles the mouse events when the widget is a frame.

-    button_mouse_event() handles the mouse events when the widget is a button.

     find_widget() finds a widget given (Ideally) the top level widget and an x and y coordinate.